Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 Tons of virus origin rumours floating around.
 Scientists are working on this, too, and have found genetically similar coronaviruses in bats and pangolins.

-A seafood vendor tells me she heard patient zero was a man in his seventies selling wild ducks at the now-closed Huanan market.
+A seafood vendor tells me she heard patient zero was a man in his 70s selling wild ducks at the now-closed Huanan market.

 Others deny any Huanan link, and tell me unspecified foreigners brought it during the World Military Games last October, held in Wuhan.

-Wu Jianming, 29, a glassworker says: "Bats are impossible – when I was a child, we often played with them."
+Wu Jianming, 29, a glassworker says: "Bats are impossible.
+When I was a child, we often played with them."

 By far the most prevalent theory is that the Americans brought the virus.
 One man says the severity of infections is evidence the virus emerged in the US.